 Transitions to Agroecology

-The Agroecological Transitions Program for Building Resilient and Inclusive Agricultural & Food Systems In low- and middle-income countries (LMICs), agricultural investment remains a priority for economic development.
+The Agroecological Transitions Programme for Building Resilient and Inclusive Agricultural & Food Systems Introduction In low- and middle-income countries (LMICs), agricultural investment remains a priority for economic development.
 Sustainability is a key challenge in LMICs, as many of the current agricultural practices reduce soil fertility and greatly depend on external inputs.
-Agroecological approaches are increasingly recognized…
+Agroecological approaches are increasingly…